Jade Fairbrother: Modelling

 After some informal modeling in her younger years, Fairbrother gained public attention at the age of 24 when she posed for a pictorial in South Africa edition of Playboy as Miss September 2011 Playboy Playmate.
 Following her September shoot, she modeled for the New Zealand clothing company Ruby in their lingerie and swimwear fashion show.
 In December 2011, Fairbrother filmed a German BMW television advertisement.

 In the beginning of 2012, Fairbrother posed for Ty-Rok clothing, Passion Fruit Lingerie and Uwe Koetter Jewellers.
-Then in February, she became Playboy South Africa’s first ever Playmate of the Year for 2012.
+Then in February, she became Playboy South Africa's first ever Playmate of the Year for 2012.
 This announcement was made by Hugh Hefner via a video message.
 Fairbrother was featured on the cover of the March 2012 issue and was awarded a variety of prizes including a trip to the Playboy Mansion in Los Angeles, United States.

 Following her Playmate of the Year title, she was one of the main features in Young & Rubicam's national advertising campaign for Playboy South Africa, entitled: 'More than just a centerfold.'
 Fairbrother's pictures have also been published internationally by Playboy Slovenia, Playboy Portugal, Playboy Croatia, Playboy Argentina as well as Playboy Germany and Playboy France.
 She has also featured and obtained Playmate titles in Playboy Hungary 'Miss November 2012' and Playboy Croatia 'Miss December 2012'.

 In January 2013, Fairbrother won the title of 'Bounce girl of the Year' for 2012 with The Bounce.
 Then in June 2013 placed in the top ten finalists of the SA Swimsuit competition and was among the top five "people's choice" through their online poll.
-Fairbrother went on to win the Col'cacchio Celebrity Chef series for 2013 and raised R339225.00 for the Red Cross War Memorial Children's Hospital, her winning pizza has been the best seller out of all their Celebrity Chef series'.
+Fairbrother went on to win the Col'cacchio Celebrity Chef series for 2013 and raised R339225.00 for the Red Cross War Memorial Children's Hospital, her winning pizza has been the best seller out of all their Celebrity Chef series.
 Following that Fairbrother was featured on the cover of the August 2013 Wine Extra magazine.
-Then October 2013 saw Jade place in the top twenty finalists for their 'Beach body of the Year' competition with Women's Health – while being three months pregnant.
+Then October 2013 saw Fairbrother place in the top twenty finalists for their 'Beach body of the Year' competition with Women's Health – while being three months pregnant.

 Fairbrother went dormant for a time while; enjoying her pregnancy, time off and motherhood.
 She resurfaced with international Playboy pictorials features for Playboy Netherlands in both July and November 2014.

 Appearances

-Fairbrother has been featured on many local and internationals sites and in blogs worldwide; as well as being named Playboy South Africa’s Playmate of the day several times.
+Fairbrother has been featured on many local and internationals sites and in blogs worldwide; as well as being named Playboy South Africa's Playmate of the day several times.
 She is also regularly featured on SAbabes.net.

 In January 2013, Fairbrother was awarded Bounce Girl of the Year for 2012.
 Around the same time, she was picked as one of Fashion One's new African presenters.
 Fairbrother has been interviewed on roughly twenty radio stations nationally, including stations such as 5fm and Heart FM.
 She has been featured numerous times in various national newspapers and on TV shows, including M-Net’s All Access and SABC breakfast show Expresso.